syncfusion-content/wpf-docs/wpf/Pattern and Practices/MVVM.md

 #### Command Target

-The element where the command exist can determine through EventBinding’s CommandTarget property.
-[CommandTarget Property](http://msdn.microsoft.com/en-us/library/system.windows.input.icommandsource.commandtarget%28v=vs.110%29.aspx# "") will help for more reference.
+The element where the command exists can be determined through EventBinding’s CommandTarget property.
+Refer to [CommandTarget Property](http://msdn.microsoft.com/en-us/library/system.windows.input.icommandsource.commandtarget%28v=vs.110%29.aspx# "") for reference.